voxpupuli/puppet-cassandra/README.md

 #### What the Cassandra class affects

+- Optionally configures a repository to install the Cassandra packages.
 - Installs the Cassandra package.
+- Installs the Cassandra support tools
-- Configures settings in `${config_path}/cassandra.yaml`.
+- Optionally configures settings in `${config_path}/cassandra.yaml`.
+- Optionally installs a JRE/JDK package (e.g. java-1.8.0-openjdk-headless) and the Java Native Access (JNA).
 - Optionally ensures that the Cassandra service is enabled and running.

-#### What the cassandra::apache_repo class affects

-- Optionally configures a Yum repository to install the Cassandra packages from (on Red Hat).
-- Optionally configures an Apt repository to install the Cassandra packages from (on Debian).

-#### What the cassandra::java class affects

-- Optionally installs a JRE/JDK package (e.g. java-1.7.0-openjdk) and the
-  Java Native Access (JNA).

-#### What the cassandra::optutils class affects

-- Optionally installs the Cassandra support tools (e.g. cassandra22-tools).
+### Requirements

+You need a compatible version of Java installed.
+You can use [puppetlabs/java](https://github.com/puppetlabs/puppetlabs-java) module or set `cassandra::java_package`.

+On Debian systems there's a soft dependency on the [puppetlabs/apt](https://github.com/puppetlabs/puppetlabs-apt) module.

+When using `cassandra::schema` resources you also need a compatible version of Python installed.

 ### Beginning with Cassandra